dahenson/dahenson.github.io/library.md

 This is my reading log.

-## 2023
+## 2024

 - **Reading**
-  - Howl's Moving Castle by Diana Wynne Jones
+  - Witch King by Martha Wells
+  - Zero Days by Ruth Ware
   - The Ballad of Songbirds and Snakes by Suzanne Collins
   - The Lord of the Rings: The Fellowship of the Ring by J.R.R.
 Tolkien _Re-read_

-- **Finished**
+## 2023

+- Howl's Moving Castle by Diana Wynne Jones
 - Iron Flame by Rebecca Yarros
 - The Fourth Wing by Rebecca Yarros
 - The Last Graduate (The Scholomance #2) by Naomi Novak
 - Everyone Here is Lying by Shari Lapena
 - Tomorrow and Tomorrow and Tomorrow by Gabrielle Zevin
 - A Deadly Education (The Scholomance #1) by Naomi Novak
 - The Paris Apartment by Lucy Foley
 - For We Are Many (Bobiverse, #2) by Dennis E. Taylor
 - Take My Hand by Dolen Perkins-Valdez
 - Come Fly The World by Julia Cooke
 - If You Ask Me by Libby Hubscher
 - Black Beauty by Anna Sewell
 - A Rip Through Time by Kelley Armstrong

 ## 2022